keeratS/445team27/notebooks/jyotsna/Lab Work Documentation.md

 block diagram more clear, as I had forgotten to add a legend; I think I will add some captions by the arrows to clarify their roles as well.

 General feedback included:
-    -no need for seperate processor to perform data analysis, could do it al on ATMega -could do copper tape instead of copper rings to make sensors; could help in making sensor profiles smaller -visual indicator for beekeper to take action, like LEDs -there could be off the shelf components we could use to do wat our capacitance sensors could do
+- no need for seperate processor to perform data analysis, could do it al on ATMega
+- could do copper tape instead of copper rings to make sensors; could help in making sensor profiles smaller
+- visual indicator for beekeper to take action, like LEDs
+- there could be off the shelf components we could use to do wat our capacitance sensors could do

 Feb 22, 2022:
 Weekly Meeting with Amr, reported on our progress this week.
 Discussed making only one or two tunnels to save on cost, as parts seem to be quite expensive, and